thomaseizinger/specs/identify/README.md

 ### listenAddrs

-These are the addresses on which the peer is listening as multi-addresses.
+Addresses on which the peer is deemed to be reachable by other peers.
+For backwards compatibility reasons, implementations MAY include addresses of local interfaces in this list.

 ### observedAddr